New Jersey Cannabis Market

 In the state of New Jersey, medical marijuana has been available for legal sale since January 18, 2010 when Governor Corzine signed the Compassionate Use Medical Marijuana Act into law.
 This Act legalized the use of medical cannabis for patients with qualifying conditions and helps registered patients safely access medicine from regulated and monitored facilities.
 As of May 2022, there are 12 licensed ATCs owned by vertically integrated companies with a collective 100,000 patients.
 The first New Jersey medical marijuana dispensary opened in the City of Montclair in December 2012.

 OUR SERVICES IN THE NEW JERSEY CANNABIS MARKET

 NEW JERSEY CANNABIS NEWS

 NEW JERSEY CANNABIS LAWS

-In June 2019, Jake’s Law was signed into law by Governor Murphy bringing greater reforms to New Jersey’s medical cannabis industry.
-The list of qualifying conditions was expanded to include chronic pain, and additional anti-discrimination protections to ensure patients are not subject to conflicts related to education, rental housing, professional licensing, or employment.
+Under Jake’s Law patients are allowed to purchase and possess medical cannabis from licensed ATCs, but are not allowed to grow at home.
+Jake’s Law expanded the list of qualifying conditions to include chronic pain and additional anti-discrimination protections to ensure patients are not subject to conflicts related to education, rental housing, professional licensing, or employment.

-The bill was named after seven-year-old Jake Honig who was given medical cannabis by his parents to ease the pain of brain cancer.

-On February 22, 2021 Governor Murphy signed three bills into law (A.21, S.2535, and A.5342) which collectively launched an adult-use cannabis industry, and put an end to thousands of arrests.
-Passing of these bills put an end to a three-year campaign to regulate, and tax cannabis in the Garden State.
+The CREAMM Act established the Cannabis Regulatory Commission to outline laws and regulations for the recreational cannabis market.
+The CRC established six license types, a maximum total of 8.625% tax (6.625% state and 2% local), and prohibited home cultivation of any amount of cannabis plants.
+On February 22, 2021 Governor Murphy signed three bills into law (A.21, S.2535, and A.5342) which collectively launched an adult-use cannabis industry and stopped thousands of arrests.
+Passing of these bills put an end to a three-year campaign to regulate and tax cannabis in the Garden State.